 Use original spelling in languages that use Latin alphabet.
-For transliteration of all other languages (such as Russian, Chinese, Arabic, Persian, etc) into English, please seek advice from the Editors.
+For transliteration of all other languages (such as Russian, Chinese, Arabic, Persian, etc.) into English, please seek advice from the Editors.

-The number of notes should be numbered consecutively throughout the article, us¬ing a raised numeral in the text, to correspond to a list of notes placed at the end.
-In the list of notes, consistency is most important in references to books, articles and manuscript sources; note that initial capitals are used for all nouns and important adjectives in titles.
-Some examples are given below.
-All of the information shown must be included.
+The notes should be numbered consecutively throughout the article, using a raised numeral in the text, to correspond to a list of notes placed at the end.
+In the list of notes, consistency is crucial for giving references.
+Words in titles should be written with capital initials.
+In endnotes ‘ibid.’ should not be used.

-Terence Walker, The Book Title (New York: New York Publishing Co., 1999), p.
+Terence Walker, et al., The Book Title, 3rd ed., (New York: New York Publishing Co., 1999), p.
 100.

-Terence Walker (ed.), The Book Title (New York: New York Publishing Co., 1999), pp. 100-102.
+Terence Walker (ed.), The Book Title, 3rd ed., (New York: New York Publishing Co., 1999), pp. 100-102.

-Terence Walker and Deborah Jones, The Book Title (New York: New York Publishing Co., 1999), p.
+Terence Walker and Deborah Jones, The Book Title, 3rd ed., (New York: New York Publishing Co., 1999), p.
 100.